Dimapur: World War II

 During World War II, Dimapur was the centre of action between British India and Imperial Japan.
 It was the staging post for the Allied offensive.
 The Japanese could reach Kohima where a siege was laid.
 Allied reinforcement came through Dimapur by rail and road for the push against the Japanese.
 An airport at Dimapur was also in use for supplies to the allied forces in Burma.
-The battle for Kohima about 77 km from Dimapur is considered the turning point for the Japanese retreat from South East Asia.
+The Battle of Kohima about 77 km from Dimapur is considered the turning point for the Japanese retreat from Southeast Asia.

+William Slim in his Defeat into Victory mentions that three all-weather roads were prepared by the Allied forces during World War II: Ledo Road in the north:Central Front road from Dimapur to Imphal; and a southern road from Dohazari to Arakan(Even though a road from Dimapur from Imphal already existed, a new road was made in 1942-43 with assistance from the pioneers of The 7th Battalion Worcestershire Regiment).
+Out of these, the Dimapur- Imphal Road proved to be the most critical as the events unfolded.

 Assam lease Dimapur to Nagaland

 In 1918, Dimapur was leased to then Naga Hills District (Now Nagaland) by then erstwhile Assam Province of British of India for 30 years for construction of Railways lines (unclear from which district).
 In 1963, it was again leased to now state of Nagaland for 99 years.
 There is controversy surrounding this claim, as both state governments have not come forward to comment on the matter.